 - A. Transport developments, including traffic management schemes, which reduce the amount of cross-Park traffic, will be supported if they can be accommodated without adverse impact on the National Park's valued characteristics.
-Transport developments which increase the amount of cross-Park traffic or have other adverse effects on its setting and character, amenity and enjoyment will be opposed. - B. In exceptional circumstances, transport developments (including expansion of capacity, widening or a new route) that increase the amount of cross-Park traffic may be accepted where: there is a demonstrable long term net environmental benefit within the National Park; - C. No new road schemes will be permitted unless they provide access to new businesses or housing development or there are exceptional circumstances.
-Those road schemes (including improvements) that fall outside of the Planning Authority's direct jurisdiction will be strongly resisted except in exceptional circumstances. - D. For spatial planning purposes, the road hierarchy will comprise: - I. the Strategic Road Network, including the majority of A class roads; - II. the Secondary Network: including links between the Strategic Road Network and industrial sites, settlements and recreation areas; and - III. all other roads. - E. Road traffic which must enter or cross the National Park will be directed first towards the Strategic Road Network, and only to the other two levels of the hierarchy as required locally.
-The third level of the hierarchy will be only for light traffic. - F. Sustainable transport patterns will be sought that complement the development strategy (DS1).
+Transport developments which increase the amount of cross-Park traffic or have other adverse effects on its setting and character, amenity and enjoyment will be opposed. - B. In exceptional circumstances, transport developments that increase the amount of cross-Park traffic may be accepted where: - I. there is a clear long term net environmental benefit within the National Park; and - II. the public interest may be deemed to exceed any negative impact on the National Park. - C. No new road schemes or significant improvements will be permitted unless they provide access to new business or housing development or there are exceptional circumstances. - D. For spatial planning purposes, the road hierarchy will comprise: - I. The Strategic Road Network, including the majority of A class roads; - II.
+The Secondary Network: including links between the Strategic Road Network and industrial sites, settlements and recreation areas; and - III.
+All other roads. - E. Road traffic which must enter or cross the National Park will be directed first towards the Strategic Road Network, and only to the other two levels of the hierarchy as required locally.
+The third level of the hierarchy will be only for light traffic. - F. Sustainable transport patterns will be sought that complement the Development Strategy (DS1).
 Travel Plans will be used to encourage behavioural change to achieve a reduction in the need to travel, and to change public attitudes toward car usage and public transport, walking and cycling.
 Travel Plans to reduce traffic movements and safeguard transport infrastructure will be required on appropriate new developments and encouraged on existing developments.